zetxqx/inference-perf/CONFIG.md

 api:
   type: completion  # API type (completion|chat) (default: completion), completion is the default since the chat API is not typically enabled on model servers such as vLLM by default without additional configuration.
   streaming: false  # Enable/disable streaming (default: false), needs to be enabled for metrics like TTFT, ITL and TPOT to be measured
+  headers:          # Add custom http headers to the request sent to the inference server
+    x-inference-model: llama
+    x-routing-strategy: round-robin
 ```

 ### Data Generation